-Independent specialist chemistry services are legally required to address potential areas of contamination to ensure they are not polluted by dangerous levels of pesticides.
+Independent Advanced Chemistry & Research services are legally required to address potential areas of contamination to ensure they are not polluted by dangerous levels of pesticides.

 ESG uses advanced triple quadrupole mass spectrometry to accurately detect extremely low levels of pesticides in ground and surface water as well as in soils and leachate.
 The company’s environmental chemistry team makes use of a vast library able to identify hundreds of different pesticides and herbicides at part per trillion levels.

 Tim Barnes, operations director, Energy & Waste Services, ESG, commented: “Pesticides can travel great distances through the environment.
 Helping minimise the hazard to people, livestock, and wildlife must be a priority for developers working on at-risk sites.